TranDangKhoi/react-18/README.md

 }
 ```

 Now let's run and test the code, shall we?
-I will click the `Increase` button 3 times, 1..
-2.. and then 3 💥.
+I will click the `Increase` button 3 times.

 As you can see:

 ![Count:0](https://i.ibb.co/TBSx91N/image.png)

-The count number went back to 0 after the `state: count` is equal to 3, but if you throttle your computer to lower its performance (in case your PC is too strong), you can see a flicker of the number 3 before it went back to 0
+The count number went back to 0 after the `state: count` is equal to 3, but if you throttle your computer to lower its performance (in case your PC is too strong), you can see a glimpse of the number 3 before it went back to 0

 ![Count:3](https://i.ibb.co/z77WNLW/image.png)